| |

-Strength Training Using the Exercise Ball
+Strength Training with the Exercise Ball

-| If you've reached a
+If you've reached a

 plateau in your strength training, you may need to strengthen your

-stabilizers using exercise ball exercises to push past that sticking
+to push past that sticking

 point.
 Excessive movement or

-instability in a joint stimulates receptors in the joints and muscles
+in a joint stimulates receptors in the joints and muscles

-sending inhibitory messages ( a negative feedback mechanism)
+sending inhibitory messages (a negative feedback mechanism)

 to decrease the activity in the prime mover of the joint.

 This reduces power and strength.
-By stabilizing the joints, the prime

 movers or "mobilizing muscles" can exert a stronger force across the